zulianp/learnhpc/courses/coding/0_getting_started.md

 ## First things first

-Before starting any module make sure you have the following installed in your system:
+Before starting make sure you have the following installed in your system:

 - A development toolkit (e.g., X-Code command line tools on MacOS, Visual Studio on Windows, ...)
 - A `C/C++` compiler (e.g., gcc, clang, or vsc)